History of Liechtenstein: Middle Ages

-The area, part of Raetia, was incorporated into the Carolingian empire, and divided into countships, which became subdivided over the generations.
-Because the Duchy of Swabia lost its duke in 1268 and was never restored, all vassals of the duchy became immediate vassals of the Imperial Throne (as has happened in much of Westphalia when the duchy of Saxons was divided and partially dissolved in aftermath of the defeat of Henry the Lion).
+The area, part of Raetia, was incorporated into the Carolingian Empire, and divided into countships, which became subdivided over the generations.
+Because the Duchy of Swabia lost its duke in 1268 and was never restored, all vassals of the duchy became immediate vassals of the Imperial Throne (as has happened in much of Westphalia when the duchy of Saxony was divided and partially dissolved in the aftermath of the defeat of Henry the Lion).
 Until about 1100, the predominant language of the area was Romansch, but thereafter German gained ground, and in 1300 an Alemannic population called the Walsers (originating in Valais) entered the region.
 In the 21st century, the mountain village of Triesenberg still preserves features of Walser dialect.

 The medieval County of Vaduz was formed in 1342 as a small subdivision of the Werdenberg county of the dynasty of Montfort of Vorarlberg.
 The 15th century brought three wars and some devastation.
-Centuries later, Carl Alexander Heideloff was the one who built the Lichtenstein Castle (with the help of peasants).
+Centuries later, Carl Alexander Heideloff built Lichtenstein Castle (with the help of peasants).
 However, the 17th century was a low point.
 The area that was to become Liechtenstein was invaded by both Austrian and Swedish troops during the Thirty Years' War of 1618–1648.
 During the 17th century the country was afflicted by a plague and also by the witch trials, in which more than 100 people were persecuted and executed.

 The House of Liechtenstein, which would later form the modern principality, derives its name from the Liechtenstein Castle in Lower Austria, built in the 12th century.
 The heads of the Liechtenstein family were often subservient and acted as advisors to the Holy Roman Emperor, which allowed them to obtain lands mostly in Moravia, Lower Austria and Styria over the centuries.
 Karl of Liechtenstein was the Obersthofmeister in the court of Rudolf II, a position which he held until 1607.
 However, during the dispute between Rudolf and his brother Matthias, Karl sided with Matthias.
 In return, Matthias, now Archduke of Austria, elevated the House of Liechtenstein to hereditary prince status on 20 December 1608, thus making Karl the first sovereign Prince of Liechtenstein as Karl I.

 During the Bohemian Revolt (1618–1620), the house of Liechtenstein lost most of its possessions in Moravia.
 Karl I and his brother Maximilian played a leading role in the Battle of White Mountain in November 1620, when the following year Karl I conducted the trials and executions of the revolt leaders on behalf of Ferdinand II.
 In exchange for their services, Ferdinand II again elevated Karl I, along with his brothers Maximillian and Gundaker, to Imperial prince along with granting the family numerous estates in Moravia and Silesia.
 In 1622, the House of Liechtenstein purchased the lands of Mährisch Kromau and Ungarisch Ostra.
 In 1633, the two areas were bestowed the name of the Principality of Liechtenstein by Ferdinand II, though this name largely fell out of use by 1647.